Licence - Exotic, Dangerous or Wild Animals

 Applications for a licence must be made to the Local Authority, and a licence may be issued providing the applicant is not disqualified or has been convicted under the Dangerous Wild Animals Act 1976.

-The applicant will also be required to pay the cost of inspections carried out by the Council's authorised Veterinary Surgeon or Veterinary Practitioner.
+The applicant will also be required to pay the cost of inspections carried out by our authorised Veterinary Surgeon or Veterinary Practitioner.

 Except in exceptional circumstances, the person making the application must be the person who owns and possesses or proposes to own and possess the animal to which the application applies.